andris2583/SzakdolgozatFE/README.md

 - Redesign image view dialog
 - ImageId -> Userid hasaccess map String -> String[]
 - update images list when imageuploaddialog emits
-- Maybe something is buggy with removing images when deleted from collections
+- ~~Maybe something is buggy with removing images when deleted from collections~~
 - Fullscreen image on click
-- Delete from not dialog view,redirect
+- ~~Delete from not dialog view,redirect~~
-- Only reload d change if circle is set
+- ~~Only reload d change if circle is set~~
+- Click on filter circle closes tab for some fuckeng reason
+- Clear location filtering

 - ~~Every user has default liked photos collection~~
 - ~~Can create collection~~